 Fresh Option not only prioritizes local over imported, we actively seek growers who share our values of environmental sustainability, ethics and high standards.
 We encourage Organic certification with producers who already grow without toxic chemicals and who believe in selecting organic seed and use such practices on their land.
 We plan with them the “who, what, when, where, and how much” of every item that can be grown in our province.
 Each year we share our projections and work together to grow and satisfy the need for local organic food in a way that benefits every link in the food chain with a consumer-led approach.

 In the summer we are able to supply the fresh box vegetables almost exclusively from local farms.
 Even some of our summer fruit is Manitoba grown.
 Stuff like avocados and bananas may still be included but we give local produce first choice.
 In the post-harvest seasons we extend availability of local foods through storage expertise and greenhouse capabilities.
 We also offer many prairie-grown grains, flour, beans, lentils, eggs, honey, fruit spreads, maple syrup, wild rice, bakery goods and more.

 Is organic certification important?

-Our stance at F.O.O.D. is to support local farmers who are growing food in a way that nurtures the soil, our health and the planet for future generations is the main goal.
+Our stance at F.O.O.D. is to support local farmers who are growing food in a way that nurtures the soil, our health and the planet for future generations.
 If that means buying from a farm nearby that is transitional instead of a huge certified organic one in California, we likely choose to support the family nearer to us.
 Those choices need to be, and are, made on an individual basis with many factors we consider for each item every week.
 We make every effort to be transparent in our choices by informing the consumer on the This Week’s Fresh Bin page, the newsletter, and their receipts where possible.
 We want you to feel confident about where your food comes from, and so we welcome your questions.